syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 ### Refreshing ColumnSizer for SfDataGrid at runtime

-To refresh the column sizing for `SfDataGrid.Columns`, use [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+To refresh the column sizing for `SfDataGrid.Columns` in runtime, use the [SfDataGrid.GridColumnSizer.Refresh](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumnSizer~Refresh(Boolean).html) property.

-Consider that `ColumnSizer.Auto` is applied to SfDataGrid.
-If the underlying values are changed in run time, refresh the column sizer as shown as follows:
+Consider that `ColumnSizer.Auto` is applied to the SfDataGrid.
+If the underlying values are changed in run time, refresh the column sizer as shown below:

 {% highlight c# %}
 SfDataGrid dataGrid;